MorganKryze/ConsoleAppVisuals/.github/CONTRIBUTING.md

 - Update of project's CI/CD: `:ci:` • 🤖
 - Update of documentation: `:docs:` • 📖
 - Bug fix: `:fix:` • 🚑
-- Improve performances: `:perf:` • ⚡
 - Aesthetic improvement: `:style:` • 💄
+- Update project's dependencies: `:build:` • 📦
+- Add or remove a file: `:file:` • 📄

 We also use the following conventions: